 Being broad, this path it is relatively easy to follow (and many do), but all tracks eventually lead to trouble.
 As Shakespeare put it, ‘the smooth path leads to danger’.
 Jesus was more explicit: “the broad path leads to destruction”.
 The seeds of trouble and eventual destruction are sown as this path is walked.
 Like it or not, there are unpleasant consequences to ungodly actions, like harbouring an unforgiving heart, the selfish pursuit of wealth or living an immoral life.
 God’s unseen spiritual law applies to all, and none can escape.
 So if we ‘sow to the wind we will reap the whirlwind’.

 Of course, many on this path do ‘good works’ and appear to be ‘good people’.
 Some even try to work their way to God through ‘good actions’.
-But whatever we do it is relative to God’s righteousness and all have sinned and fall short of His glory (Rom 3:23).
-The New Testament makes it clear that there is only one way to God, and that is through belief in His Son, Jesus (Jn 14:6).
+But whatever we do it is relative to God’s righteousness and all have sinned and fall short of His glory (Romans 3:23).
+The New Testament makes it clear that there is only one way to God, and that is through belief in His Son, Jesus (John 14:6).
 That is the ‘narrow path’ of life.

 The Narrow Way – the Right Way

 First we make the point that Satan – the god of this world – is only god to those who reject Christ and therefore default to him.
 For those who trust in Christ, Satan is there, and attacks, but he is defeated.
-So rather than being under the god of this world, followers of Jesus are under God’s Fatherly care, as children (Rom 8:15-16).
-The god of this world lost all authority over believers through Christ’s death and resurrection (Jn 12.31).
+So rather than being under the god of this world, followers of Jesus are under God’s Fatherly care, as children (Romans 8:15-16).
+The god of this world lost all authority over believers through Christ’s death and resurrection (John 12.31).
 Secondly, we notice that there are few people on this path.
 It can be lonely, since only a few find that narrow gate!

-As they walk this narrow path, believers can be guided along it and protected from wrong turns or decisions (Prov 16:9, Ps 37:5).
+As they walk this narrow path, believers can be guided along it and protected from wrong turns or decisions (Proverbs 16:9, Psalm 37:5).
 They can even be protected from Satanic attack.
 Such guidance is like a boundary to stop us wandering off the path.
 Of course, even this path has dangers and believers often suffer in this fallen world.
 For instance, believers are told to fight for justice (Mic 6:8), but often they do not see justice done.
 It’s as though there is a boundary to the execution of true justice, and we have to wait for true justice to be done at the judgement.
 In this sense the path is narrow and difficult.

 Life on the narrow path is one of serving God rather than ourselves.
 Our self-defined ambition in the Dawkins world morphs into serving God and life takes on real purpose.
 With God’s help, our service to God can be seen as unbounded and powerful.
 Jesus put it something like this: